 You might think it’s gross, but you’ve probably eaten it if you’ve ever ordered a Thai curry in a non vegetarian Thai restaurant.
 Always ask beforehand if the curry pastes are made with shrimp paste.
 Most people know to ask for no fish sauce, but shrimp paste is still likely to be lurking.

 There are vegan alternatives, readily (ish) available in Thailand, made from fermented bean protein.
-They are not dissimilar to a dark miso, but the flavour is a little less in your face.
+They are not dissimilar to a dark miso.
+In my opinion, vegan shrimp pastes made in Thailand taste more similar to Korean doenjang than to any Japanese miso.
 Nevertheless, miso is a good substitution, or a combination of miso and fermented bean paste.
-Seek dark bean paste from your local Asian grocer first, however, if you feel like you want to spend the time making your own curry pastes.
+Swapping shrimp paste out for doenjang or miso will mean you still achieve a tasty end result.
+Seek dark bean pastes, not white miso, from your local Asian grocer if you feel like you want to spend the time making your own curry pastes.